oyieroyier/codewars/README.md

 # Codewars Katas by Bob Oyier
+> "A Kata a day keeps the impostor syndrome away."
+> --------------------------------
+> **Bob Oyier**

-Problems handled in either JavaScript(Typescript) or in Ruby language.
+Problems handled in either TypeScript or Ruby programming languages.

 ## Authors